Sign up here to get our newsletter!

 Fiction Canteen is an event to share ideas about your writing, get feedback, be inspired by others’ texts, and take part in a compered discussion with the audience.
 It is a space to grow into the new and to promote voices that may go unheard.
 Submit your works-in-progress to us!
 We are hosted by club ausland in Prenzlauer Berg, a long-standing venue in the Berlin literary and music scene.

+We look for strong, original voices.
 We support and include authors who identify as LGBTQI*, as well as writers of colour, and those with different physical abilities.
 This does not mean that you can only submit texts if you feel addressed by these categories.
 It does mean that we perceive a need to redress an imbalance in the Berlin literary scene.
-We choose submissions based on the strength of texts and suitability for a given event.
-The readings are in English but we’ll soon include German.

 Lucy Jones and MC Jabber are the curators and hosts.
 We are proud to announce Sharon Dodua Otoo as our honorary patron.